N0rdream/python-web-developer-course/market_django/README.md

-# Django-Market
+# Market-Django

 About
 ----------
-Django-Market is a simple web application to store and show information about different products.
+Market-Django is a simple web application to store and show information about different products.
 Application is built with Django and SQLite database.

 How it looks
 ----------------
 Index page example:
 ![Index page example](/_files/index.png)

 Product category page example:
 ![Product category page example](/_files/category.png)